yehia67/documentation/getting-started/0.1/introduction/what-is-iota.md

     ADDRESS....ENDOFADDRESS;1000

 This record is kept on the [distributed ledger](introduction/what-is-dlt.md) of the [IOTA MainNet network](references/iota-networks.md).
 It might look cryptic, but let's break it down.
 On the left of the semicolon is an address.
-These are unique to each client in an IOTA network.
+These are unique to each client in the network.
 On the right of the semicolon is an amount of IOTA tokens that belong to that address, in this case 1,000 tokens.

 You own IOTA tokens only when all IRI nodes [validate the transactions](iri/concepts/transaction-validation.md) that sent the tokens to your addresses.

-The IOTA token is valuable for two reasons:
+The IOTA token is valuable for the following reasons:

-* It's finite: All IRI nodes agree that a mamimum of 2,779,530,283 277,761 tokens exist in the network.
+* **It's finite:** All IRI nodes agree that a mamimum of 2,779,530,283 277,761 tokens exist in the network.
 This maximum number is built into the network and can't ever be changed.
-* It's useful: To transfer value in an IOTA network, you must use the IOTA token.
+* **It's useful:** To transfer value in an IOTA network, you must use the IOTA token.

 ## What are the benefits of IOTA?

-IOTA is an open-source technology that can streamline, secure, and automate any process that sends data or transfers value from different devices.
+IOTA is an open-source technology that can streamline, secure, and automate any process that sends data or transfers value among different devices.

 ### Trust